pkarisa/gallery/README.md

-Darkroom
+## Darkroom
-Web service for images.
+# Web service for images.

-Project Description
+# Project Description
 This is a jenkins project to test for automated deployments.
 Live page.
 This project is a web site that allows users to upload and store images.

-Setup Instructions
+# Setup Instructions
 There is no script required to run this.
 You can accesss the site directly

-Technologies Used
+# Technologies Used
 The technologies used include

-Javascript
+.Javascript
-NodeJS
+.NodeJS
 Bootstraps
 Ejs
 Express